Nazi Party: Adoption of Italian fascism: The Beer Hall Putsch

 On the night of 8 November, the Nazis used a patriotic rally in a Munich beer hall to launch an attempted putsch ("coup d'état").
 This so-called Beer Hall Putsch attempt failed almost at once when the local Reichswehr commanders refused to support it.
 On the morning of 9 November, the Nazis staged a march of about 2,000 supporters through Munich in an attempt to rally support.
-Troops opened fire and 16 Nazis were killed.
+The two groups exchanged fire, after which 15 putschists, four police officers, and a bystander lay dead.
 Hitler, Ludendorff and a number of others were arrested and were tried for treason in March 1924.
 Hitler and his associates were given very lenient prison sentences.
 While Hitler was in prison, he wrote his semi-autobiographical political manifesto Mein Kampf ("My Struggle").

 The Nazi Party was banned on 9 November 1923; however, with the support of the nationalist Völkisch-Social Bloc (Völkisch-Sozialer Block), it continued to operate under the name "German Party" (Deutsche Partei or DP) from 1924 to 1925.
 The Nazis failed to remain unified in the DP, as in the north, the right-wing Volkish nationalist supporters of the Nazis moved to the new German Völkisch Freedom Party, leaving the north's left-wing Nazi members, such as Joseph Goebbels retaining support for the party.